Modules and Lectures

 General information about modules

 Modules are comprised of lectures, seminars, excursions, exercises, and/or laboratory work.
 To successfully complete a module students must attend the corresponding courses and pass the examinations.
-This information can be reviewed at any time in the latest module handbook.
+This information can be reviewed at any time in the latest Module Handbook.
 The required 120 ECTS must be allocated as described below.

 These compulsory modules (6 ECTS) aim to provide the very basic tools for the successful completion of the program.
 All are designed to be completed during the first semester, with the exception of the Process Engineering module which is intended to be completed during the second semester.